 However, cumulative cash flow from operations (cCFO) is not able to take care of cumulative cash flow from investing (cCFI) and financing (cCFF).
 As mentioned above, the investing requirements of Meghmani Organics Ltd are significant due to low fixed asset turnover (capital-intensive operations) that cCFO is not able to meet cCFI.
-Therefore, the company has relied on raising additional debt to meet its funds requirements, as reflected by positive cCFF.
+Therefore, the company has relied on raising additional debt to meet its funds’ requirements, as reflected by positive cCFF.

 I suggest that investors should not take their investment decisions based on recent performance.
 Therefore, I would not read much into the latest quarterly results.
-I advise that investors should base their investment decision on the analysis of performance of the company over long periods spreading over many years.
+I advise that investors should base their investment decision on the analysis of the performance of the company over long periods spreading over many years.

-Margin of Safety in the market price of Meghmani Organics Ltd:
+The Margin of Safety in the market price of Meghmani Organics Ltd:

-However, upon analysis of operating performance and the efficiency parameters of Meghmani Organics Ltd, it comes out that there are inherent issues in the business model of Meghmani Organics Ltd. I believe that Meghmani Organics Ltd needs to improve its operating performance significantly, before market rewards it with higher P/E ratio.
+However, upon analysis of operating performance and the efficiency parameters of Meghmani Organics Ltd, it comes out that there are inherent issues in the business model of Meghmani Organics Ltd. I believe that Meghmani Organics Ltd needs to improve its operating performance significantly before market rewards it with a higher P/E ratio.

 However, we recommend that an investor may read the following articles to assess the PE ratio to be paid for any stock, takes into account the strength of the business model of the company as well.
 The strength in the business model of any company is measured by way of its self-sustainable growth rate and the free cash flow generating the ability of the company.